What Is the Shema Prayer?

 Many believers are familiar with The Lord’s Prayer and several have heard of the Nicean Creed that summarizes the basic Christian beliefs.
 But what is the Shema Prayer?

 In short, the Shema Prayer is the most important prayer to the Jewish people.
 It serves as their pledge of allegiance and hymn of praise.
 It’s written in their Torah and included in every prayer book.
-Taken from three passages in the Bible's Old Testament, Deuteronomy 6:4-9, 11:13-21, and Numbers 15:37-41, it declares faith in one God and affirms the person’s witness and commitment to love Him with all that they are.
+Taken from three passages in the Bible's Old Testament, Deuteronomy 6:4-9, 11:13-21, and Numbers 15:37-41, the Shema Prayer declares faith in one God and affirms the person’s witness and commitment to love Him with all that they are.
 The middle of the prayer describes the rewards God promises if they follow Him and the consequences if they don’t.
 It ends by urging them to wear tassels as a way to help them remember and obey God’s Commands.

 The Shema prayer is so significant to the Jews that they begin and end every day with it.
 It’s also the first prayer they learn as children.